pujaltedavid/marinature-docs/README.md

 ## Backend

 [Firebase](https://firebase.google.com/) is used as backend as a service.
-The services used are hosting, Firestore database, cloud storage and authentication.
+The services used are [hosting](https://firebase.google.com/docs/hosting), [Cloud Firestore database](https://firebase.google.com/docs/firestore), [Cloud Storage](https://cloud.google.com/storage) and [authentication](https://firebase.google.com/docs/auth).
 The architecture is oriented in **price optimization** and ease to use.

 ### Database